Finding the right fit

 Share this article

 Individuals and families have different wealth planning and investment needs.
 Finding a financial advisor that is the “right fit” for you can require patience and diligence.

-For more than 80 years, Mesirow Wealth Management has been helping individuals and families make the financial decisions that support their most important life decisions.
+For 83 years, Mesirow Wealth Management has been helping individuals and families make the financial decisions that support their most important life decisions.
 We listen.
 We understand.
 We help.
 If you, or someone you know, are looking for a trusted financial advisor, this guide is designed to help you ask the right questions and determine the right fit.

 Questions to ask your financial advisor